-The Access Family Support Health Information Center is collaboration between the Family Support Network™ of North Carolina, the Family Support Network™ of the Greater Triangle, and Family Resource Center South Atlantic Family to Family Health Information Center (F2F HIC).
-The center helps families of CYSHCN and disabilities to obtain support, advocacy, and information about the health care and other related systems.
+The Access Family Support Health Information Center is a collaboration between the Family Support Network™ of North Carolina, the Family Support Network™ of the Greater Triangle, and Family Resource Center South Atlantic Family to Family Health Information Center (F2F HIC).
+The center helps families of children and youth with special health care needs (CYSHCN) and disabilities to obtain support, advocacy, and information about the health care and other related systems.
 The definition of CYSHCN is children and youth who have or are at risk for chronic physical, developmental, behavioral, or emotional conditions that require health and related services of a type or amount beyond that generally required by children.
 The center promotes family-centered care as well as family and professional collaboration at all levels of the health care and other related systems.
 The HIC also has a strong commitment to promote and support the needs of families from racially, culturally, and linguistically diverse communities.

 Families are provided information to assist with: